El-Issa family

-The El-Issa Family is an Arab Christian family that emerged from Jaffa, Palestine in the 20th century.
-The family is known for its "intellect, politics and literature", its members Issa El-Issa and his cousin Yousef El-Issa were among the first who warned about the Zionist movement in Mandatory Palestine.
-They were also among the first to promote Palestinian nationalism through their family's numerous newspapers and journals, most notably Falastin which was established in 1909.
+The El-Issa Family is a Palestinian Christian family that emerged from Jaffa, Palestine in the 20th century.
+The family is known for its "Intellect,politics and journalism ", its members Daoud El-Issa and his cousin Issa El-Issa were among the first who warned about the Zionist movement in Mandatory Palestine.
+They also have supported Palestinian nationalism through their family's numerous newspapers and journals, most notably Falastin which was established in 1909.
 Other examples include Al-Asma'i, Alif Bā’ and Al-Bilād.